 Some of you have read about my upbringing and how we grew up completely sustainable.
-Tonight my mum and I reminised back to when we had a restaurant many years ago.
+Tonight, my mum and I reminisced back to when we had a restaurant many years ago.

-My mum and dad wanted to make a living while still being close to my brother and I. They started a restaurant on our own land in Parua Bay, Whangarei.
+My mum and dad wanted to make a living while still being close to my brother and me.
+They started a restaurant on our own land in Parua Bay, Whangarei.

 They decided that they would try their hand at running a cafe/restaurant.
 Many hours went into this project as they did everything they could on their own.

 Everything they needed, started from scratch.
 The oven that was used to cook meals was $15 from an auction.
 Plates and cutlery were brought second hand.
-My dad built tables, my mum apholstered second hand chairs.
+My dad-built tables, my mum upholstered secondhand chairs.